 Why You'll Love Roasted Sweet Potato Halves

-Simple ingredients.
-Sweet potatoes, olive oil, salt, and pepper.
-You likely already have most ingredients on hand.
+Simple ingredients: Just sweet potatoes, olive oil, salt, and pepper.

 Ingredients and Notes